gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 - On NVIDIA GPUs the OpenCL kernels achieve much lower performance than the equivalent CUDA kernels due to limitations of the NVIDIA OpenCL compiler.
+- On the NVIDIA Volta an Turing architectures the OpenCL code is known to produce incorrect results with driver version up to 440.x (most likely due to compiler issues).
+  Runs typically fail on these architectures.

 Limitations of interest to |Gromacs| developers: